unprosaiclabyrinth/Vara/README.md

 }

 val M = milkYield("C", "Q", "T")
-println(M) // prints out a closed-form like \frac{CQ}{T^2}!
+println(M) // prints out a closed-form expression e.g. \frac{CQ}{T^2}!
 ```
-The closed-form is in LaTeX syntax so that it can be easily interpreted or copy-pasted into a tool like [QuickLatex](https://www.quicklatex.com/) to make it human-readable.
+The closed-form expression is in LaTeX syntax so that it can be easily interpreted or copy-pasted into a tool like [QuickLatex](https://www.quicklatex.com/) to make it human-readable.

+# Operations

+# Constructs

+# Examples

-# Syntax and Semantics
+# Extensibility

+# Future Work